phd-work-22/Sentiment-Analysis-P3/README.md

-# Title: Charaterizing developer sentiment in software components: a case study of Gentoo
+# Title: Charaterising developer sentiment in software components: a case study of Gentoo

 Following is the steps of conducting our work based on the paper titled: Charaterizing developer sentiment in software components.